These Mini Strawberry Pies are a must make for Mother’s Day, Memorial Day, Father’s Day or summer cookout.

 - If you have trouble blending the mixture use an immersion blender as mixture comes to boil.
 Remove from heat and allow to cool completely.

-- In medium bowl add cream cheese, yogurt, and 3 tablespoons of glaze mixture.
+- In a medium bowl add cream cheese, yogurt, and 3 tablespoons of glaze mixture.

 - Beat with hand mixer until smooth.